-- Students must take the final 23 units at Northwestern and must complete the last three quarters of work while enrolled at Medill.
-(Students who are enrolled in a study abroad program approved in advance by Northwestern's Study Abroad Office and by Medill are exempt from this requirement.)
-Credit for summer study at other colleges and universities may be counted as part of the final 23 units if approved in advance by Medill. - In addition to and independent of the requirements set by Medill, all students must satisfy the Undergraduate Registration Requirement.
-(See page 17.) - Of the 45 units, at least 31 must be earned in courses outside of Medill and at least 12 in Medill courses. - Students complete 12-14 journalism courses, including a three-credit Journalism Residency with a focus on newspaper/online journalism, magazine journalism, broadcast journalism, or marketing communications. - Students with more than 45 units may take additional journalism units. - No course may be counted in more than one requirement category, with one exception: Medill students completing a double major in Weinberg College may apply courses used to meet Medill's distribution requirements toward the second major.
-However, courses used
+- Independent of the requirements set by Medill, all students must satisfy the Undergraduate Registration Requirement.
+(See page 17.) - Of the 45 units, at least 27 must be earned in courses outside Medill and at least 14 in Medill courses. - Journalism course requirements include a 4-unit Journalism Residency with a focus on newspaper/online journalism, magazine journalism, video journalism, or marketing communications. - No course may be counted in more than one requirement category, with one exception: Medill students completing a double major in Weinberg College may apply courses used to meet Medill's distribution requirements toward the second major. - Exceptions to any degree requirements must be approved by the director of undergraduate education.

-- for Medill's 3-unit social science concentration may not be applied to a Weinberg College major (except those requiring related courses) or minor. - Exceptions to any degree requirements must be approved by Medill.
 Petitions and rules for filing them are available on the Medill website.